ninekorn/sccspathfind2D-csharp/README.md

 using sharpdx libraries

-[b]c# variant zombie/skeleton builder/creator rev 0.1002 - works with cryofall v1.33.1.15:[/b]
+#c# variant zombie/skeleton builder/creator rev 0.1002 - works with cryofall v1.33.1.15:
 List of changes:

 1. i inserted the code inside of a thread so that the creation of the variant mobs happen faster.